altffor/Call-for-Code---International-Education-Assistant/README.md

 ### How can technology help?

-Online interactions are safe from the spreasd of COVID-19.
+Online interactions are safe from the spread of COVID-19.
 Chatbots are able to provide more detailed and direct information to prospective students in real time.

 ### The idea